30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

 #6 Facilities built for child care with a good layout increase the price.

-#7 Child care Business Value is determined today not after closing.
+#7 Child care Business Value is determined today, not after closing.

 The value of your child care business has nothing – absolutely nothing to do with how a buyer may operate the child care business after purchasing it from you.
-Homes, land, a car, and child care businesses are all valued as of a specific date (today) based upon current operations, profits, and conditions.
+Homes, land, a car, and childcare businesses are all valued as of a specific date (today) based on current operations, profits, and conditions.
 Some buyers may not be willing to pay you what your child care business is worth because the way they plan to operate your child care business may not be as profitable.

 #8 Participating in the Federal Food Program (CACFP) Increases Profits.

-Look at it this way; you lose money if you are not on the Federal Food Program.
-For example, a center spending $5,000 a month on food and another $3,000 (or more) for kitchen staff without the Federal Food Program has $8,000 per month in costs with the Federal Food Program, you would probably have recovered most if not all of the $8,000 cost.
+Look at it this way: you lose money if you are not on the Federal Food Program.
+For example, a center spending $5,000 a month on food and another $3,000 (or more) for kitchen staff without the Federal Food Program has $8,000 per month in costs with the Federal Food Program; you would probably have recovered most, if not all, of the $8,000 cost.

 #9 Selling to an employee is highly unlikely.

-#10 Preventative maintenance saves and makes money.
+#10 Preventive maintenance saves and makes money.

 #12 Owner financing is often required and increases the purchase price.

-• Having too many teachers in a classroom – know your state-required teacher-to-student ratios for each age group and make sure you meet the ratio in each classroom.
+- Having too many teachers in a classroom – know your state-required teacher-to-student ratios for each age group and make sure you meet the ratio in each classroom.
 If ratios indicate one lead teacher and one assistant teacher, having two lead teachers or one lead teacher and two assistant teachers will be above ratios and result in excess labor costs.

 #14 Make sure your child care business broker represents your interests.